-The purpose of completing this Blight and Substandard study is to examine existing conditions within the city of Grand Island.
+The purpose of completing this Blight and Substandard study is to examine existing conditions within the city of Grand Island as well as surrounding conditions.
 This study has been commissioned by an individual property owner within the community with the hope that the City will consider the study area for future redevelopment activity.
 The area is bordered on the south by a major transportation route and the general area of the community has begun to see some new investment in properties as well as considerable redevelopment activities.